MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-eventhouse.md

 ## Add a KQL database to an existing Eventhouse

 In this section, you add a new KQL database to an existing Eventhouse.
+This database can be either a standard KQL database or a [database shortcut](database-shortcut.md).

 1. Select the Eventhouse from your list of items in the workspace.
 1. Select **New database +**.